gjakobss/Minishell/README.md

 - Redirections
 	§ This is gonna take time.
-I also need to check al the other stuff regarding '<' '>' and stuff Rigth now, > is working better
+I also need to check al the other stuff regarding '<' '>' and stuff Rigth now, > should be working 100%

 - Check export starting with numbers
 	§ Should be okay (needs that really hard testing with fucked up arguments, but it looks good)